 CHWC partners with local social agencies and parishes.
 We request projects in low-income communities for people who otherwise would not be able to afford help.
 We ask that you refrain from being judgmental when a house or work project does not meet your standards for repair.
 Be confident the agency has selected this project for a purpose and God has you there for a reason.

-- Only designated “trouble shooters” or experienced adults are permitted to use power tools, and with goggles.
+- Workcampers are permitted to use power washers and drills but not power saws.
+Only designated “troubleshooters” or experienced adults are permitted to use power saws.

-- All participants should wear work boots or sturdy tennis shoes while at worksites (we prefer work boots!)
+- All participants should wear work boots or sturdy tennis shoes while at worksites.
 Sandals and any open-toe shoes are not permitted.

 - All participants are required to wear safety eye goggles while scraping paint and painting.
 Paint in your eyes, especially if you wear contacts, is very painful.
 To avoid dust, mini-cup facemasks should be worn in an attempt to avoid possible problems.